kubevela/kubevela.github.io/versioned_docs/version-v0.3.5/overview/concepts.md

 ## Definitions

 Both the schemas of workload settings and trait properties in `Application` are enforced by a set of definition objects.
-The platform teams or component providers are responsible for registering and managing definition objects in target cluster following [workload definition](https://github.com/oam-dev/spec/blob/master/4.workload_types.md) and [trait definition](https://github.com/oam-dev/spec/blob/master/6.traits.md) specifications in Open Application Model (OAM).
+The Administrators or component providers are responsible for registering and managing definition objects in target cluster following [workload definition](https://github.com/oam-dev/spec/blob/master/4.workload_types.md) and [trait definition](https://github.com/oam-dev/spec/blob/master/6.traits.md) specifications in Open Application Model (OAM).

 Specifically, definition object carries the templating information of this capability.
 Currently, KubeVela supports [Helm](http://helm.sh/) charts and [CUE](https://github.com/cuelang/cue) modules as definitions which means you could use KubeVela to deploy Helm charts and CUE modules as application components, or claim them as traits.
 More capability types support such as [Terraform](https://www.terraform.io/) is also work in progress.